You’ve launched your business, printed business cards, and put up a website. Now what? How do you get potential customers to take notice?

 She emailed back the next day and scheduled me to do on-air interview the following week.
 The segment got my little company great exposure and about 100 orders that same day.

-Even if you have a service business, find a unique spin on your service or a community-helping angle and start contacting the local news stations with your pitch.
+Even if you have a service business, find a unique spin on your service or a community-helping angle, and start contacting the local news stations with your pitch.
 The producers are always looking for stories to fill the lifestyle and business segments.

-2. Sponsor a local event.
+2. Sponsor a Local Event

 Another way to get great exposure for your business is to find an event that your target audience would attend and sign your company up as a sponsor.
-A sponsorship may include a table at the event displaying your products or brochures or it could be signage or advertising at the event.
+Sponsorship may include a table at the event displaying your products or brochures or it could be signage or advertising at the event.

 A table or booth is a great way to talk one on one with potential customers in your target market.